stakater/til/gitlab/gitlab-ci-pipeline-integration-with-kubernetes.md

 * In pipeline first we will extract the value of `KUBE_CONFIG` and store it as kubernetes config.

-* A debain image containing kubectl installed will be used.
+* A debian image containing kubectl installed will be used.

 * Once everything is configured now we can access kubernetes cluster from the gitlab runner.

-* To store different cloud providers kube config we can name the kubeconfig variables in this format: `KUBE_CONFIG_AZURE`, `KUBE_CONFIG_AWS`.
-One issue that might appear is how to store the kube config in CI/CD environment variables.
-Steps are given below:
+* One issue that might appear is how to store the kube config in CI/CD environment variables.
+Steps to store env vars are given below:

     1- Convert the kube config to `base64` encoded string.